 - Disturbed Sleep / Sleep Deprivation

-So if you have been affected by a whiplash injury and wish to make a claim, this online guide could be of use, as it aims to answer the main questions that we receive and provide factual, relevant and enlightening information.
+So if you have been affected by a whiplash injury and wish to make a valid whiplash claim, this online guide could be of use, as it aims to answer the main questions that we receive and provide factual, relevant and enlightening information.

 If you have been involved in an accident (such as an RTA) that has caused an injury, then you might have experienced whiplash.
 The effects of a whiplash related injury could take a toll on the body in a variety of ways, impacting physical health and psychological well-being.
 The intensity of a whiplash injury will directly influence the timeframe of the recovery process.
 Whiplash could have a minor, moderate or severe impact on the body, and the recovery process can differ.
 To acknowledge the severity of the injury, a GP could perform simple tasks.
 The GP will evaluate: